- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Free of Gluten, Cholesterol & Sodium

-Food To Live Organic Buckwheat Groats are top-quality hulled seeds of the buckwheat plant, which is actually related to sorrel and rhubarb.
-This means that buckwheat is not, in fact, a grain, but a healthy whole grain alternative fruit seed.
+Food To Live Organic Buckwheat Groats are top-quality hulled seeds of the buckwheat plant related to sorrel and rhubarb.
+It means that buckwheat is not, in fact, a grain, but a healthy whole grain alternative fruit seed.

-While this food is technically categorized as grain from the cooking point of view, it doesn’t contain gluten.
-This means it’s a perfect protein source for every vegan and vegetarian who wants to go on a Paleo diet without including eggs and dairy in their meal plan.
-Note that even gluten-free buckwheat isn’t considered a 100% Paleo food, but it can be used in this diet if you soak the groats before eating.
-Sprouting buckwheat also makes it acceptable for this healthy meal plan.
+While this food is technically a grain from the cooking point of view, it doesn’t contain gluten.
+It’s a perfect protein source for every vegan and vegetarian who wants to go on a Paleo diet without including eggs and dairy in their meal plan.
+Sprouting buckwheat also makes it tolerable for this healthy meal plan.

-The most important health benefits of buckwheat kernels come from the nutrients they contain as well as the fact that they are extremely low in both sugar and fat.
-They make a fantastic source of easily digestible proteins (6g per serving) so they are favored by vegetarian and vegan athletes.
+The most important health benefits of buckwheat kernels come from the nutrients and because of its extremely low sugar and fat levels.
+Buckwheat groats are a fantastic source of easily digestible proteins (6g per serving), so vegetarian and vegan athletes might favor them.

-Buckwheat is a non-allergenic food.
-Since it’s also gluten-free and rich in fiber, it is a good choice for people suffering from various digestive disorders.
+This grain is a non-allergenic food.
+Since it’s also gluten-free and rich in fiber, it is an excellent choice for people suffering from various digestive disorders.

-As it’s a low glycemic food, buckwheat can also be eaten to help manage the blood sugar levels.
+As it’s a low glycemic food, buckwheat helps manage the blood sugar levels.
 USDA Organic Certified Buckwheat Groats from Food to Live is completely free of toxins and any potentially harmful chemicals.

 How to Enjoy Buckwheat Groats

 Buckwheat flour and buckwheat noodles (soba) both can be used in a variety of delicious recipes, but it’s groats that take the top spot for the sheer variety of amazing dishes you can make with them.
-Bear in mind that buckwheat can be also called jadrica, grechka, kasha, gryczana and kasza, so look out for these names when looking through recipes.
+Remember, buckwheat is popular in many countries and has many names; jadrica, grechka, kasha, gryczana, and kasza.